DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 ## Why Use Roles

-Roles are more than just another way to [extract reusable test logic](../../recipes/extract-reusable-test-code/README.md).
-They were specially designed for login operations and provide the following dedicated features:
+Unlike other methods used to [extract reusable test logic](../../recipes/extract-reusable-test-code/README.md), roles were specially designed for login operations and provide the following dedicated features:

 * **Object-based API.** Authentication data and logic are stored in an object that is easy to pass around and activate when needed.
 * **Single login.** Login actions are not repeated when you switch to a previously used role within the same session.
 If you activate a role in the [beforeEach](../test-code-structure.md#test-hooks) hook, login actions run once before the first test.
 The subsequent tests reuse authentication data so that it happens instantly.